Skip to content

 How to Turn On or Off OneDrive Using the Windows Registry

-If you don’t have access to the Group Policy Editor, you can use the Registry Editor instead.
-Be careful with this tool because changing the wrong settings can cause problems.
+If you can’t access the Group Policy Editor, you can still turn OneDrive on or off using the Windows Registry, just be careful because changing the wrong things can cause issues.

 1. Press Win + R on your keyboard, type regedit, and press Enter to open the Registry Editor.